BrainBlend-AI/atomic-agents/docs/guides/creating_a_new_tool.md

 ### Conclusion

 By following these steps, you can create a new tool in the `atomic_agents` framework.
 Define the input and output schemas, implement the tool logic, and provide an example usage to demonstrate how the tool works.
-Remember to inherit from the appropriate base classes (`BaseAgentIO`, `BaseToolConfig`, and `BaseTool`) and use the `rich` library for console output in your example usage.
+Remember to inherit from the appropriate base classes (`BaseIOSchema`, `BaseToolConfig`, and `BaseTool`) and use the `rich` library for console output in your example usage.